tinalexander/tinalexander.github.io/notes/2024/10-october.md

 > Robert Califf, FDA [00:18:29]
 >
-> It turns out, a huge part of my time has been taken up, including today, on very basic supply chain issues across every commodity that we regulate in an increasingly complex global, inter-digitated supply chain consumed by just in time low inventory thinking.
+> It turns out, a huge part of my time has been taken up, including today, on very basic supply chain issues across every commodity that we regulate in an increasingly complex global, inter-digitated supply chain consumed by just in time low inventory thinking to reduce cost.
 >
-> To reduce cost, we are seeing shortages and supply chain interruptions, often due to climate change or international strife.
+> We are seeing shortages and supply chain interruptions, often due to climate change or international strife.
 >
 > And it's a very combustible mix.
 >